 A quick Google search of autism and Bumble Bee videos will provide you with numerous testimonials from parents and teachers.
-Many have found these videos to encourage speech and vocabulary development in children in the autism spectrum.
+Many have found these videos to encourage speech and vocabulary development in children on the autism spectrum.

-The video collection ranges from actions, numbers and standard sight words.
+The video collection ranges from actions, numbers, and standard sight words.

 Create personalized videos with iMovie